cirosantilli/rails-cheat/readme.md

 Only run tests from a single file (<http://stackoverflow.com/questions/6116668/rspec-how-to-run-a-single-test>):

-    rake spec SPEC=path/to/spec.rb
+    bundle exec rake spec SPEC=path/to/spec.rb

+or

+    bundle exec rspec path/to/spec.rb

-Only run a single test from a single file:
+Only run a test that includes a string

-    rake spec SPEC=path/to/spec.rb SPEC_OPTS="-e \"should be successful and return 3 items\""
+    bundle exec rake spec SPEC=path/to/spec.rb SPEC_OPTS="-e \"should be successful and return 3 items\""

 ##spinach